Jonathan2251/lbd/source/ctrlflow.rst

 Phi node
 ---------

-Since phi (Φ) node is popular used in SSA form [#ssa-wiki]_, of course llvm applies phi node in IR for optimization work.
+Since phi (Φ) node is popular used in SSA form [#ssa-wiki]_, llvm applies phi node in IR for optimization work either.
-Phi node exists for "live variable analysis", an example for C is here [#phi-ex]_.
+Phi node exists for "live variable analysis".
+An example for C is here [#phi-ex]_.
-As mentioned in wiki web site of reference above, through dominance frontiers identify compiler knows where to insert Φ functions.
+As mentioned in wiki web site of reference above, through finding dominance frontiers, compiler knows where to insert Φ functions.
 The following input let you know the benefits of phi node as follows,

 .. rubric:: lbdex/input/ch8_2_phinode.cpp